goncalofrazao/vicandocker/README.md

 ### [```aruco-detector.py```](./auxiliar-scripts/aruco-detector.py)

-This script finds all aruco ids in a directory with the structure like [step 2](#step-2---setup-dataset)
+This script finds all aruco ids in a directory with the structure for the config file from [step 2](#step-2---setup-dataset)

 #### Usage Example